 ROSEN, TOP RANKED GLOBAL INVESTOR COUNSEL, Encourages Enovix Corporation Investors to Secure Counsel Before Important Deadline in Securities Class Action – ENVX

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Enovix Corporation (NASDAQ: ENVX) between February 22, 2021 and January 3, 2023, both dates inclusive (the “Class Period”), of the important March 7, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Enovix Corporation ENVX between February 22, 2021 and January 3, 2023, both dates inclusive (the "Class Period"), of the important March 7, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Enovix securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.